rails/rails/guides/source/form_helpers.md

 <input name="person[phone_number][]" type="text"/>
 ```

-This would result in `params[:person][:phone_number]` being an array.
+This would result in `params[:person][:phone_number]` being an array containing the inputted phone numbers.

 ### Combining Them

 We can mix and match these two concepts.
-For example, one element of a hash might be an array as in the previous example, or you can have an array of hashes.
-For example a form might let you create any number of addresses by repeating the following form fragment
+One element of a hash might be an array as in the previous example, or you can have an array of hashes.
+For example, a form might let you create any number of addresses by repeating the following form fragment

 ```html
 <input name="addresses[][line1]" type="text"/>